KSPE 1010. Mind, Body, Strength, and Fitness. 1 Hour.

 KSPE 3200.
 Nutrition for Health and Human Performance.
 3 Hours.

-Prerequisite: Health and Physical Eduation majors must have been admitted into the program and passed KSPE 2999.
-An introdution to the characteristics of the essential dietary nutrients and their respective roles in the body.
+Also offered as CHPE 3200.
+Prerequisite: KSPE 2999.
+An introduction to the characteristics of the essential dietry nutrients and their respective roles in the body.
 Emphasis is placed on the effects of nutritional practices on health and human performance.

 KSPE 3301.
 Contemporary Health Issues.
 3 Hours.

-Prerequisite: KSPE 2999; for non-teacher certification students, minimum GPA 2.5 and permission of department head.
-Designed to provide pertinent information relative to selected health content areas often viewed as controversial, including death and dying, human sexuality, character education, violence, and mental and emotional health.
-Stess related content will be infused into the mental and emotional health areas as well as many of the other content offerings in the course.
-Emphasis placed primarily on content across each health category across elementary, middle, and secondary school levels.
+Also offered as CHPE 3301.
+Prerequisite: KSPE 2999.
+Pertinent information relative to selective health content areas, including death and dying, human sexuality, character education, violence, and mental and emotional health.
+Stress-related content will be infused into the mental and emotional health areas as well as many of the other content offerings in the course.

 KSPE 3401.
 Instructional Planning and Evaluation.
 3 Hours.